getloom/loom/docs/setup_production.md

 1) Enter the relevent information about your website (don't forget a subdomain if you're using one).
 Pick the managed widget while you're at it.
 1) You should now get a site key and secret key.
 Keep track of those, you'll need them for the next step.
 1) In your `.env.production` file, add your site key and secret key as PUBLIC_CF_SITEKEY=<site_key> & CF_SECRETKEY=<secret_key>
     1) If those attributes are in the file, Loom will attempt to utilize the Cloudflare turnstile with the provided data.
-Remove those attributes to disable the turnstile.
+Remove the values from those attributes to disable the turnstile.

 That's it!
 Once you've got everything configured properly, kick of a new deploy of the instance and you should now be protected from rogue bots.